|

 A) To a woman enrolled in an Information Technology program in a Puget Sound area college.
 This scholarship is in the amount of $750.

-Women in Computing
+Association for Women in Computing

 Attn: Education Outreach Chair